EU regulators OK increasing doses from virus vaccine vials

 “We were faced with a situation where we had huge demand, but the production capacity had not kept pace with that as yet.
 Now, we have a positive step forward,” von der Leyen said.

-Amid reports that some EU countries tried to secure separate deals with vaccine manufacturers, von der Leyen also made clear that such negotiations would violate the agreement accepted by all the bloc’s members.
+After Germany secured extra doses from BioNTech, a German company, outside the EU agreements, von der Leyen made clear that individual negotiations would violate the agreement accepted by all the bloc’s members.

 “We have all agreed, legally binding, that there would be no parallel negotiations, no parallel contract,” she said.
 “So the framework we are all working in is a framework of 27.
 Together we are negotiating, together we are procuring and together we are bringing forward this vaccination process.”

+“That is a precondition for the memorandums of understanding we concluded,” Kautz told reporters in Berlin.
+“Delivery also will not be affected by this.
+No other EU member state will get vaccines later from BioNTech, for example, just because Germany has secured additional doses of vaccine or a commitment for additional doses of vaccine.”

+Kautz made clear that the bilaterally secured 30 million doses would be delivered after those ordered via the EU, though they are still expected this year.

 Corder reported from The Hague, Netherlands.
-Frank Jordans contributed from Berlin.
+Geir Moulson and Frank Jordans contributed from Berlin.

 Follow AP coverage at https://apnews.com/hub/coronavirus-pandemic, https://apnews.com/hub/coronavirus-vaccine and https://apnews.com/UnderstandingtheOutbreak